Battle of the Scheldt: Operation Switchback

 The second main operation, Operation Switchback, opened with fierce fighting to reduce the Breskens Pocket.
 Here, the Canadian 3rd Infantry Division encountered tenacious German resistance as it fought to cross the Leopold Canal.
 An earlier failed attempt by the Canadian 4th Armoured Division at Moerbrugge had demonstrated the challenge they faced.
-In addition to the formidable German defences on both the Leopold Canal and the Schipdonk Canal, much of the approach area was flooded.
+In addition to the formidable German defences on both the Leopold and Schipdonk Canals, much of the approach area was flooded.

 The Breskens pocket was held by the 64th Division commanded by General Knut Eberding, an infantryman with extensive experience on the Eastern Front who was regarded as an expert in defensive warfare.
 When the 15th Army had retreated from the Pas-de-Calais region of France across the Low Countries in September 1944, an enormous number of guns and ammunition ended up in the Breskens Pocket, including one hundred 20 mm anti-aircraft guns.
 They were used by the Wehrmacht as a sort of "super-heavy machine gun" and were much dreaded by the Canadian infantry.
 20-mm guns could shred a man to pieces within seconds.
 Besides the 20-mm guns, the 64th Division had 23 of the famous 88 mm flak guns, known for their power to destroy an Allied tank with a single direct hit, together with 455 light machine guns and 97 mortars.

 While Montgomery focused on Operation Market Garden in September 1944, Eberding used three weeks of quiet to have his men dig in.
 He later expressed amazement about the Allied air forces hardly ever bombing the Breskens Pocket in September, allowing his men to build defensive works with barely an effort to stop them.
 The flat, swampy polder country made the Breskens Pocket into an "island", as much of the ground was impassable with only a few "land bridges" connecting the area to the mainland.
 The Wehrmacht had blown up dykes to flood much of the ground so that the Canadians could only advance along the raised country roads.
 Eberding reported that the polder country was "a maze of ditches, canalized rivers and commercial canals, often above the level of the surrounding countryside...which made military man[oeuvre] almost impossible except on the narrow roads built on top of the dykes.
 Each of these roadways were carefully registered for both artillery and mortar fire".